1. Instructor (Direct Support Professional)

 2. Program Manager

-We are hiring for a Program Manager in Gresham, Oregon near NE 242nd and NE Division
+We are hiring for a Program Manager in NE Portland, Oregon

-The program manager is a staff member with overall responsibility for the day to day delivery of training and support services to participants of the tenant support and residential program.
-The program manager is responsible for overseeing daily operations at the residence by maintaining a clean, healthy environment, ensuring basic and medical needs are met, direct program services, program development, and that activities occur which promote a high quality lifestyle.
-The program manager is the direct supervisor for the residential instructors in all areas, which includes areas of formal and informal training, integrated activities and behavior management.
+The program manager is responsible for overseeing daily operations at the residence by maintaining a clean, healthy environment, ensuring financial, training, medical, social and all other needs are met.
+The Program Manager is responsible for direct program services, program development and promotion of a high quality lifestyle.
+The program manager is the direct supervisor for the residential Instructors (DSPs) in all areas, which includes formal and informal training, integrated activities and behavior management.

 Basic Requirements and Responsibilities: